 Rigorous handover meetings to ensure that pupils transition easily between EYFS, KS1 and KS2 take place on an annual basis.
-Our Head of Year 5 and 6 organises an annual leaver's programme for Form VI which ensures that all learners in Form VI receive a basic introduction to careers education, financial awareness and other areas which will help to prepare them for the opportunities, responsibilities and experiences of young adult life.
+The annual leavers programme for Form VI is organised by form tutors and ensures that all learners in Form VI have the opportunities to take part in extra activities that enhance the curriculum and prepare them for the independence required at senior school.
 This is in addition to the planned PSHE programme.